In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And there is one more con, or disadvantage, we want to talk about.
 That is that there are lots of confusing options in Thousand Trails membership programs.

-When you speak with membership sales this becomes very apparent.
-So with each different add-on there are also restrictions that come with it.
+Because with each different add-on there are also restrictions that come with it.

 After a while, it actually becomes very confusing.
 This is because there are just so many details that have to be understood and remembered.